hoprnet/hoprnet/docs/hopr-documentation/docs/dapps/playground.md

 ![Playground Cluster](./images-dApps/playground-single-node-details.png)

-You can also have your dApp added to Playground as long as it follows the HOPR dApp standard.
-Use the developer section to see how you can get started.
+You can have your dApp added to Playground as long as it follows the [HOPR dApp standard](https://github.com/hoprnet/hopr-community/blob/main/DAPP_STANDARD.md).
+Use the [developer section](/developers/intro) to see how you can get started.